1 Minute Review

 Generic Trader Professional

 Now we’re talking.
 Generic Trader Professional has all the advanced features a day trader needs, like 1-click trade execution, stochastic charting tools and access to exchange order books.
 Charts on the Pro platform are much more sophisticated, showing technical trading signals like MACD, RSI and Bollinger Bands.
 The Order Book, Order Fill Window and Time and Sales screens give you up-to-the-microsecond updates on the status of your orders.
-You’ll see which orders are getting filled before you, the exact time each order is executed and who else is making trades alongside you.
+You’ll see which orders are getting filled before you, the exact time each order is executed and others who make trades alongside you.

 Generic Trader Mobile